D-Jaden/D-Jaden/README.md

 - 🌱 I’m currently learning **Svelte,GSAP,PostgreSQL**

-- 👨‍💻 All of my projects are available at [https://github.com/D-Jaden](https://github.com/D-Jaden)
+- 👨‍💻 All of my projects are available in my github repositories

 - ⚡ Fun fact: **MORE PUSHES = HIGHER CHANCES FOR PACMAN TO WIN**